Pixel1011/Steam-Controller-Battery-Monitor/readme.md

 # Steam Controller Battery Monitor

-Lightweight program that creates a tray icon that will allow you to monitor the steam controller's (2026) battery.

-(very very WIP, but it does technically do what it says now, albeit i wont upload an executable until its at a level i'm happy with)
+ do what it says now, albeit i wont upload an executable until its at a level i'm happy with)

 ## TODO:
 - Keep program running if steam controller is disconnected.